Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation Detectors: Introduction

 In practice, one may approximate the integral by the summation shown in the upper-right corner of the Fig.~\ref{fig: Analysis}, given by

-where $T_\mathrm{obs}$ denotes the observation time, and $\tilde{h}^i_{+/\times}(f)$ denotes the frequency domain waveform of the $i$th CBC event for $+/\times$ polarization.
+where $T_\mathrm{obs}$ denotes the observation time, $\tilde{h}^i_{+/\times}(f)$ denotes the frequency domain waveform of the $i$th CBC event for $+/\times$ polarization, and $N$ denotes the total number of events in a realization drawn from the population over an observation time $T_\mathrm{obs}$, accounting for both detectable and undetectable events.
 This approximation has been extensively employed in literature~\cite{Regimbau:2011rp,Regimbau:2012ir,Meacher:2014aca, Meacher:2015iua,Pan:2023naq,Li:2024iua}.
 Recently, Ref.~\cite{Belgacem:2024ohp} for the first time rigorously proved that this summation will finally converge to the integral when $T_\mathrm{obs}\to\infty$ or equivalently $N\to\infty$, which legitimates us to approximate the integral by this summation.
 However, we highlight that this result only holds when $T_\mathrm{obs}$ is large enough\footnote{In practice, only when the statistical fluctuation of the foreground itself is much weaker than the detector noise can one claim $T_\mathrm{obs}$ is large enough.
 Therefore, the threshold of the long enough observational time $T_\mathrm{th}$ is a detector-related quantity.}.
 In practical scenarios, where $T_\mathrm{obs}$ typically spans $\mathcal{O}(1)$~yr, statistical fluctuations in $\Omega_\mathrm{CBC}(f|\bm\Lambda)$, as computed by Eq.~\eqref{eq: summation}, across different realizations of the same underlying population model must be accounted for.
 The fluctuation introduces an additional uncertainty of the search, distinct from and complementary to the detector noise.

 In the lower-middle corner of Fig.~\ref{fig: Analysis}, we depict the measured energy density $\widehat{C}(f)$ obtained via the cross-correlation method~\cite{Allen:1997ad,Romano:2016dpx} (A brief introduction can be found in Appendix~\ref{app: CC}).
 Cross-correlation is among the most commonly employed techniques for measuring the energy density of the \ac{SGWB} using ground-based detectors in practical searches~\cite{O3stoch}.
 This method was originally proposed and optimized for detecting a persistent, Gaussian and stationary \ac{SGWB}.
 In contrast, a \ac{CBC} foreground is known as non-Gaussian, non-stationary and “popcorn-like”.
 Furthermore, Eq.~\eqref{eq: summation} relies on frequency domain waveform $\tilde{h}(f)$ derived from the Fourier transform of the \textit{complete} time-domain waveform.
 In real \ac{SGWB} searches, the complete time series is typically segmented into shorter, 50\% overlapping segments, each windowed prior to applying a short-time Fourier transform~\cite{pygwb}.
 This data analysis process could introduce additional potential sources of deviation of the measured spectrum from the expected one.
 Moreover, detector noise fluctuates throughout the observation period, prompting the adoption of a \textit{weighted-average} rather than a \textit{simple average} to compute the narrow-band estimator $\widehat{C}(f)$.
 Conversely, both Eq.~\eqref{eq: integral} and Eq.~\eqref{eq: summation} inherently correspond to simple arithmetic averages of the \ac{CBC} energy density over the entire observation duration.
 Thus, this discrepancy could represent another practical source of deviation.